 part of a campaign trying to make a difference!

 I am not the ordinary Kiwi Sailor, in fact I am originally from Guatemala.
 "You're not in Guatemala now, Dr. Ropata!" (sorry Kiwi Iconic phrase that I just had to throw in!)
 I moved to New Zealand in 2011 and fell in love with New Zealand, but most of all with the sailing!
 Even though I am not a born Kiwi, I am a Kiwi taught sailor, as I had never sailed before moving to New Zealand.
-Sailing has made a vast difference in my life and I would like to share my experience with others, along side setting out challenges and goals for myself.
+Sailing has made a vast difference in my life and I would like to share my experience with others, along side setting out on the solo challenge and goals for myself.

 Solo sailing, offshore sailing, women sailing, the